Updated: May 28

 1. Balance creative design and intuitive design

-Creative design will definitely capture your visitors' attention, but the of use is just as important.
+Creative design will definitely capture your visitors' attention, but the usability is just as important.
 The more intuitive your website is to use, the more people use it.

 Intuitive design means visitors can find exactly the information they need, take the actions they want to - without much "figuring out".